chrishannah/Bulba/README.md

 ### Output directory

 - Posts will be exported to the base of the `out` directory as `.html` files.
-- Assets will be exported into the assets directory, inside subdirectories noting their type.
+- Required assets will be exported into the assets directory, inside subdirectories noting their type.
 - An archive page will be generated with contains a list of all blog posts.

 Example: